 For standalone software products, we recognize revenue upon releasing the perpetual software license to the customer.

-Shipping and handling costs charged to customers are recorded as an offset in cost of revenue.
+Shipping and handling costs charged to customers are recorded as revenue.

 b) Sales of Services

 We recognize revenue associated with product repairs, professional installation, and training services in the accounting period in which the services have been performed.